 Without a firm, strict, downright fanatical commitment to changing the habits that led to your alarming debt load, a consolidation loan can, in short order, turn into nothing more than a temporary relief valve.

 Once the consolidation loan is in place, you’ll need reverential discipline — which, let’s face, isn’t much fun and is hard even on saints — to change the spendthrift practices that threatened to overwhelm you in the first place.

 Continued poor money management could put you right back where you were before, only with an installment loan demanding its monthly feeding.
 Miss those payments, and your credit score will crumble.

 If you have enough income to handle your debt load, and just need some help organizing a budget that you can live with, a debt management program could be the right choice for consolidation.

-Debt management plans are administered by nonprofit credit counseling agencies and can help you consolidate debt without have to take out a loan or do lasting damage to your credit score.
+Debt management plans, also called nonprofit debt consolidation, are administered by nonprofit credit counseling agencies and can help you consolidate debt without have to take out a loan or do lasting damage to your credit score.

 - You receive a reduction in the interest rate, which should reduce the amount you pay on your debt to an affordable level.
 In return, you promise you will make steady monthly payments until the debt is paid off.

 - Monthly payments are fixed and have a definite end date, usually between three and five years.

 - Credit score starts ticking up after 5-6 on-time monthly payments.